1. Dogs/animals must be under control at all times.

 For 2021: The Global Pandemic coming under some level of control, so with great abundance of caution, vaccines, and public health safety protocols, our sport started crawling back with the 2021 ride season.
 Drought has taken it's toll on our ponds which we use for filling troughs along the inner ranch trails, so water will be even more precious this year, and we will have to haul it in with water tanks on trailers.

-For the 2021 Ride there are no crews allowed.
+For the 2021 Ride there are no crews allowed, only official volunteers.

 NOTE: There is no cell phone service in camp!